fromwarriors/CodLib/README.md

 GUI coming in beta

 UPDATE 8/9/13:
 Added new-style classes, fixed the Ascii Art.
+Updated to python 3.3.2[newest version]
 Bugs: Menus in codlib.py need to be fixed.
-Avoid elif mayhem
+Avoid elif mayhem.